Use the Notary client for advanced users

 Initializing a trusted collection generates the following items; all keys use asymmetric algorithms, but there is no requirement that they all use the same algorithm:

-• A timestamp key.
+key.
 This is generated by the server on a request from the client, returning just the public key.
-The server holds the private key and signs timestamps on behalf of the user.
+The server holds the private key and signs timestamps on behalf of the user. - Stub signed notary metadata.
+This stages the base version of the trust metadata for the collection.
+It is finalized when it is published to the server.

 Add and remove Targets